-Nearly 75 percent of our staff members are full- or part-time unpaid volunteers, and contribute vital services to the tune of more than 13,000 volunteer hours annually.
-They assist our neighbors dealing with poverty overcome the challenges they face each day, serving as caseworkers, workshop leaders, resume writers, front office coordinators and in a variety of other important roles.
+Nearly 75 percent of our staff members are amazing volunteers who contribute vital services, putting in more than 16,000 volunteer hours in 2019.
+They assist our neighbors dealing with poverty in overcoming the challenges they face each day by serving as caseworkers, workshop leaders, resume writers, front office coordinators and in a variety of other important roles.

 Together, we make a real difference in the lives of program participants, and we invite you to join us.
 Whatever your skills or experiences, you can find meaningful opportunities to help us fulfill our mission.

 Although our offices are closed due to the coronavirus crisis, we still need volunteers!
 Click here to read about what we are doing to meet participants’ needs now, or let us know if you are interested in volunteering once we start to re-open.
 If you are interested in volunteering, please complete a volunteer inquiry form or contact us at email@example.com or 202-722-2280 x314.

 Front Office Coordinators (FOC) provides invaluable support to individuals participating in Samaritan Ministry’s Next Step Program by:

 - Welcoming program participants and offering individual attention

 - Answering the telephone and taking messages for staff and program participants